MadhuVarshaP/CreatorPay/README.md

 # CreatorPay

 CreatorPay is a decentralized subscription-based platform that allows users to support creators through recurring payments on-chain.
 Built with Solidity, Next.js, Tailwind CSS, and deployed using Vercel.
-The smart contract is deployed on the **Arbitrum Sepolia** testnet.
+The smart contract is deployed on the **Base Sepolia** testnet.

 ## Features